mcpcpc/cs2040/README.md

 CS-2040 is an RP2040-based servo controller project for christmas tree display automation.
 The CS- prefix stands for "Chimney Sweep" as this project was primarily designed to articulate 3D figurines for a Mary Poppins themed ornament using low cost micro servos.
-The CS-2040 can support up to 18 consecutive

 In addition to articulating the figures, servo current load monitoring was also considered an important aspect of this project.
 Luckily, the board selected for